 - Incentives: often times you’ll get a preferred interest rate, or a credit towards your closing costs

 - Ability to close: these lenders have already done their due diligence and can usually close much faster than a lender who hasn’t closed a loan in the building before

 - Interest rate locks: often times they’ll offer the ability to lock a rate long before the building closes

 You may be wondering if a preferred lender gets a kickback from the developer, or vice-versa and the short answer is that they don’t as that would be illegal.

 New high-rise condos are usually pretty well-built.
 But quality will vary between developers and will certainly vary between buildings built from the ground up to be condos versus buildings built from the ground up to be apartments and then converted to condos.

 For buildings that have yet to be built, it is hard to assess quality as the team that built the sales center is likely different from the team building the building.
 For buildings that are complete, it is much easier to get a sense of quality as you can walk the units you’re interested in.

 We also recommend having an inspection done to ensure everything works the way it should.
 Some issues we’ve seen:

-- Heaters incorrectly wired so that they don’t function
+- Heaters are incorrectly wired so that they don’t function

-- Faucets installed incorrectly so that hot and cold is reversed
+- Faucets are installed incorrectly so that hot and cold are reversed

 - Fit and finish issues with painting and drywall